 The incredible true story is set in New York City, 1928 – before the stock market crash and in the last years of Prohibition.
 It’s a true American dream story, starring Gawronski who is a born and bred first generation New Yorker.
 As such, there are plenty of New York City locations, both still existing and since disappeared, to discover in this book.
 Continue on to see some highlighted locations.

 Untapped Cities will also be hosting a book talk and party on January 19th (which is currently sold out) with Shapiro and science journalist, Corey S. Powell.
-If you didn’t get tickets, you can still get an autographed copy of the book through us in our shop or a standard copy on Amazon and email us at email@example.com if you want to be put on the waitlist for the event!
+If you didn’t get tickets, you can still get a copy on Amazon and email us at [email protected] if you want to be put on the waitlist for the event!

 1. The Lower East Side and East Village